sheryew/tp/docs/UserGuide.md

    - `claim 2 $/-60` : Deducts $60 from the claims of the 2nd employee in the list.

-   - `view n/1,2 s/1,2` : View the name and salary of employees with list index of 1 & 2 respectively.
+   - `view n/1,2` : View the name of employees with list index of 1 & 2 respectively.

    - `clear` : Deletes all employees from the database.